franciscoj/wip/README.md

 - I write some notes about the progress as comments.

 When I run `wip` it generates a silly markdown report of all the work done that I can use to fill in some stuff at work :)

+## How does one use it?

+You shouldn't... this is only useful for me, but if you are interested, make sure you have one (and only one) project formatted like the one explained 👆 and run it with your Todoist api token on an env variable called `TODOIST_TOKEN`.

 [1]: https://todoist.com